garann/wcteditor/README.md

 Utility function: uses a combo of feature detection and UA-sniffing to determine whether the editor will work.

 ### applyFormatting ###
-args: that (the editor object), type (the designMode command)
+args: type (the designMode command)

 Applies the basic designMode commands.

 ### updateTextarea ###
-args: that (the editor object)

 Pushes changes to the editor to your textarea, then calls updateCharCount if it's enabled.

 ### updateCharCount ###
-args: that (the editor object)

 Updates the character count.
 Counts down from your specified maximum, then goes to negative.
 Assigns the CSS class "tooLong" to the count only once it goes negative.

 ### updateButtons ###
-args: that (the editor object)

 Updates the state of the formatting buttons depending on the cursor location.

 ### setLink ###
-args: that (the editor object), leftPosition (left position of formatting button)
+args: leftPosition (left position of formatting button)

 Displays the interface to set a URL and wires up the button in that interface to update the editor markup.

 ### stripHTML ###
-args: that (the editor object), html (the editor's current innerHTML)
+args: html (the editor's current innerHTML)

 Removes all markup except paragraphs and line breaks.

 ### stripHTMLComments ###
-args: that (the editor object)

 Removes HTML comments from content pasted into the editor.

 ### spellcheck ###
-args: that (the editor object)

 IE-only implementation, because other browsers include spellcheck.
 Sends the text within the editor to the service specified by the spellcheckUrl property, and expects an array of results in the format:

 	{originalWord: string, suggestions: []}